16 – 25 July 2021

-The Field Campaign of the third edition of IGLUNA is taking place this year in a hybrid way.
-Some student teams travel to Switzerland and meet in Lucerne, while the others stay in their respective countries.
-From 16 to 25 July, they have the task of testing and demonstrating the technologies they developed during the 2020-2021 academic year around the theme “A space habitat with remote operations”.
+The Field Campaign of the third edition of IGLUNA took place in a hybrid way.
+Eight student teams travelled to Switzerland and met in Lucerne, while the four remaining stayed in their respective countries.
+From 16 to 25 July, they had the task of testing and demonstrating the technologies they developed during the 2020-2021 academic year around the theme “A space habitat with remote operations”.

-Based on each country’s situation with regards to the COVID crisis, each team decides if they are able to come to Lucerne to complete their project or if they would rather join online from home.
-The teams travelling to Switzerland will set up their project on the Mount Pilatus above Lucerne and remotely operate them from the control room in the VERKEHRSHAUS – Swiss Museum of Transport.
+Based on each country’s situation with regards to the COVID crisis, each team decided if they were able to come to Lucerne to complete their project or if they would rather join online from home.
+The teams who travelled to Switzerland set up their project on the Mount Pilatus above Lucerne and remotely operated them from the control room in the VERKEHRSHAUS – Swiss Museum of Transport.

 |Project Team||Lucerne||Pilatus-Kulm Terrace||Krienseregg (Pilatus)||Remote operations from the Verkehrshaus||Exhibition at Verkehrshaus||Online|

 |P04 SAMPLE 2||X||X||X||X||X|

 |P09 Lunar Zebro||X||X||X||X||X|